‘The Hills’ Star Whitney Port Rocks A Striped Bikini & Daisy Dukes In Mexico

 The Hills and The Hills: New Beginnings star Whitney Port put her bikini body on show in a new video and photos posted to her Instagram account this week as she soaked up the sun during a vacation to sunny Mexico.
-The gorgeous reality star flashed some skin in the new upload posted to her account on March 6 as she revealed her svelte figure.
+The gorgeous reality star flashed some skin in the new upload to her account on March 6 as she revealed her svelte figure.

 The first glimpse at her bikini body in the upload came in the form of a video which showed the mom to 2-year-old Sonny as she walked along a path in a blue and white striped bikini top and a pair of cut off Daisy Duke-esque shorts with a frayed hem along the bottom.